Heartran/Western/README.md

 If you would like to contribute to the development of this game, please review the contributing guidelines and submit your pull requests.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.